27th February 2025

 Paul McGregor, Founder, Everymind At Work

-This keynote will delve into research on workplace wellbeing, emphasizing the critical importance of moving beyond generic approaches to address the specific needs of diverse employee populations.
+This keynote dived into research on workplace wellbeing, emphasising the critical importance of moving beyond generic approaches to address the specific needs of diverse employee populations.
 While significant progress has been made in raising awareness and implementing wellbeing initiatives, there remains a pressing need to focus on the details that truly matter to employees.
-The session will explore how data-driven insights and tailored strategies can bridge the gap between broad wellbeing programs and the tangible outcomes employees seek.
+The session explored how data-driven insights and tailored strategies can bridge the gap between broad wellbeing programs and the tangible outcomes employees seek.

 12:15 - 13:15 | Lunch